ayusharma03/accident_eye/README.md

     git push origin feature/your-feature-name
     ```
 5. **Open a pull request**.

-## License 📄

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

----

 Thank you for using the Accident Detection Application!
 We hope it helps in making roads safer. 🚗💥